Funafuti: Climate

-There are two junior schools, the Seventh Day Adventist Primary School and Nauti Primary School, which has a register of more than 900 pupils and is the largest primary school in Tuvalu (45 per cent of the total primary school enrolment).

-The Church of Tuvalu operates Fetuvalu Secondary School.
-The University of the South Pacific (USP) Extension Centre on Funafuti operates the Augmented Foundation Programme for sixth form students who pass their Pacific Secondary School Certificate (PSSC) so that the students can enter tertiary education programmes outside of Tuvalu.
-The Tuvalu Maritime Training Institute (TMTI) is located on Amatuku motu (islet).

 Transportation

 Funafuti International Airport (IATA: FUN, ICAO: NGFU) is located on Fongafale.

 Fiji Airways, the owner of Fiji Airlines (trading as Fiji Link) operates air transport services three times per week (on Tuesday, Thursday and Saturday) between Suva and Funafuti.
 The flights originate in Nadi, and use ATR 72-600 aircraft, which can carry up to 68 passengers.

-In addition, Air Kiribati operates one flight a week to Funafuti, using a Bombardier Dash 8 100 series aircraft, which can carry up to 35 passengers.

 Fongafale has port facilities and two passenger/cargo ships, Nivaga III and Manu Folau, which make roundtrips between Fongafale and the outer islands about once every three or four weeks, and also travel between Suva, Fiji, and Funafuti about three or four times a year.

-In 2015 the Japanese government donated a ship, the Nivaga III, to Tuvalu, to replace the Nivaga II, which had served Tuvalu since 1989.
+In 2015 the Japanese government donated the Nivaga III, to Tuvalu, to replace the Nivaga II, which had served Tuvalu since 1989.

-Constituency
+Politics

+The Funafuti Falekaupule is the local council, with the Kaupule as the executive of the Falekaupule.
+On Fongafale, the Funafuti Kaupule is responsible for approvals of the construction of houses or extension to an existing buildings on private land and the Lands Management Committee is the responsible authority in relation to lands leased by Government.

 Funafuti is one of the eight constituencies in Tuvalu, and elects two members of parliament.
-In the 2019 general election, Kausea Natano and Simon Kofe were re-elected to parliament.
+The 2024 general election in Tuvalu resulted in the re-election of Simon Kofe, the election of Tuafafa Latasi, and the defeat of incumbent Kausea Natano.